ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -RAl | grep drw | wc -l do the task 11 sort | uniq -u takes a list of words as input and prints unique ones grep root /etc/passwd Display lines containing the patten “root” from passwd
+ls -RAl | grep drw | wc -l do the task 11 sort | uniq -u takes a list of words as input and prints unique ones grep root /etc/passwd Display lines containing the patten “root” from passwd grep bin /etc/passwd | wc -l Display the number of lines that contain “bin” in passwd